-Without the acceptance of the New Testament as the authority for defining sin the reality is there is no other alternative but man himself becoming the authority either as an individual or as a ruling party or institution made up of men.
-The problem then becomes what man or what group of men for we know not all are in agreement.
+Without the acceptance of the New Testament as the authority for defining sin, the reality is there is no other alternative but man himself becoming the authority either as an individual or as a ruling party or institution made up of men.
+The problem then becomes what man or what group of men for we know not all are agreed.
 A democrat and a republican are likely to have far differing views on a whole host of issues that call for moral and value judgments.

 One might wish to argue that Christians themselves have changed their views on moral issues over the years so that if you just take the word of God alone as your basis for building a moral life you are no better off than anyone else.
 Sounds like a good argument but is it?

 If I take a passage of scripture, say 1 Cor.
-6:9-10, and quote it to you I ask: has the wording of that passage when correctly translated changed in the last two thousand years.
+6:9-10, and quote it to you I ask has the wording of that passage when correctly translated changed in the last two thousand years?
 Here is the passage:

 “Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
 Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.”
 (NKJV)

 Have some men who call themselves Christians rejected parts or all of the passage?
 Surely so but the teaching (wording) of the passage itself is set in stone and will never change until the earth itself ceases to be.
 Each individual either has to accept what it says, reject what it says, or take a smorgasbord approach to it taking this and leaving that but it says what it says.
 (Yes, all men can repent.
 The passage is talking about the unrepentant.)